-A Memory of America on Obama’s Last Day - Nigeria Today
+A Memory Of America On Obama’s Last Day - Nigeria Today

-The unusual thing about the U.S. is that everything is unusual.
-If there was still a doubt, the election of Donald J. Trump, who takes office on Friday as the 45th president of the United States of America, settles the matter.
+The unusual thing about the United States of America (USA) is that everything is unusual.
+If there was still a doubt, the election of Donald J. Trump, who takes office today as the 45th president settles the matter.

 Everything about Trump is dangerously unusual.
 He slayed his party, appealed to the worst instincts of voters, defied the media and mocked U.S. allies.
 Yet, he won with a victory that has made him stronger and bolder.
 Everyone else, including party and country, is weaker, confused and divided.